How To Start A Courier Business? (Step by Step Guide)

 When deciding where to locate your firm, keep the following things in mind:

-- Accessibility: Your staff and delivery vehicles should have no trouble getting to your site.
-Ensure sufficient vehicle parking and consider the area's proximity to main roads or highways.
+- Accessibility: Your team and vehicles need to get in and out without friction.
+Check for sufficient parking and proximity to main roads or highways.

 6. Budget the Costs